textpattern/textpattern.github.io/brand/user-docs-guide.md

 When fine-grain descriptions are warranted on a page, but the page starts feeling overly dense, or you are inclined to use a lot of parenthetical notes in sentences, consider [using notes](#using-notes) instead.

-No matter what, main text or notes, ensure you’re not using more words than necessary to convey a useful fact.
-(See [Concise writing tips](#concise-writing-tips) section.)
+Whether main text or notes, ensure you’re not using more words than necessary to convey a useful fact (see [Concise writing tips](#concise-writing-tips)).

 ## Writing and editing